 - 1. The Authority may be represented by an attorney at the informal hearing. - 2.
 The Authority may introduce evidence, both oral and written. - 3.
-The Authority will have the right to question any witness examined in the informal hearing and to make final submissions. - 4.
-The Authority will have the right and must be given the opportunity to pre-hearing discovery, at Authority offices, of any family documents directly relevant to the hearing. - 5.
-The Authority must be allowed to copy any such document at the Authority's expense. - 6.
-If the family does not make the document available for examination on request of the Authority, the family may not rely on the document at the hearing.
+The Authority has the right to question any witness examined in the informal hearing. - 4.
+The Authority has the right and must be given the opportunity to pre-hearing discovery, at Authority offices, of any participant documents directly relevant to the hearing.
+The Authority must be allowed to copy any such document at the Authority's expense. - 5.
+If the participant does not make the document available for examination on request of the Authority, the participant may not rely on the document at the hearing.